MoisesLaris/compilercsharp/README.md

 # compilercsharp
-Compiler implemented in c# with GTK graphics
+Compiler implemented in c# with GTK graphics.

-Developed by MoisesLaris and DianaPaula1
+Developed by MoisesLaris and DianaPaula1.